 Packages must include:

-- a DVD (Macintosh compatible) of the proposed work or link to an online source (such as youtube or vimeo).
+- A video of the proposed work: either a link to an online source (e.g. Vimeo or YouTube) or a DVD (Macintosh compatible).
 Video must be a full version of the piece, not a promotional cut.

 Only complete submission packages will be considered.